Star Trek Lower Decks (LOW) Season 2

 - The Pakleds get a big saw to break through the door.
 But instead of sawing, they use it to ram the door.

-- Remarkable retcon/in-joke: Jet Manhaver previously appeared in LOW: "Cupid's Errant Arrow".
-He used to be a lieutenant but now appears as an ensign, just as the other three Lower Deckers.
+- Remarkable retcon/in-joke: After a few episodes in which he was a background character, Jet Manhaver's first credited appearance was in LOW: "Cupid's Errant Arrow".
+He used to be a lieutenant but now appears as an ensign (again), just as the other three Lower Deckers.
 Jet himself provides the explanation in the end, that sometimes when he seems to wear the rank pips of a lieutenant, it is just a corn kernel (a retcon that may not be so easy to apply to live-action uniform errors though).

 - Remarkable collector items (just those that I noticed on the first pass): a salt vampire from TOS: "The Man Trap", the Valiant emergency beacon from TOS: "Where No Man Has Gone Before", Picard's painting from TNG: "A Matter of Perspective", a Klingon bat'leth and mek'leth, a Vulcan lirpa and other blade weapons, the Kataan probe from TNG: "The Inner Light", a Terran Empire flag, a kadis-kot board, the headphone-like game from TNG: "The Game" placed on the Picard bust from TNG: "The Pegasus", a baseball, Odo's bucket, an isomagnetic disintegrator from "Star Trek: Insurrection", boxes of Château Picard, Data's painting of Spot, Uhura's red uniform.
 The huge humanoid skeleton is obviously supposed to be the giant Spock from TAS: "The Infinite Vulcan".
 We can also see the bones of the Excalbians and President Lincoln from TOS: "The Savage Curtain".
 The only notable new item is Kahless's fornication helmet.